Should you pay your tax bill with a credit card?

 If you can't afford your entire tax bill, a credit card might seem like a good way out.
 You pay the tax bill when it's due, then make payments on the card over time.
 But consider other options besides credit for paying the CRA.

-"You can pay your taxes with online banking or debit card," says Caroline Battista, a senior tax analyst with H&R Block Canada.
+"You can pay your taxes with online banking or debit card," says Lisa Gittens, a tax expert with H&R Block Canada.
 "You can apply to set up a payment plan with the CRA and then you can pay them off slowly over time."

 The CRA's current interest rate for payment plans is 5 per cent, which could be less than you'd pay with a credit card (not even counting the 2.5 per cent Plastiq fee).

 "If you were to run the math on that, I think it would be best to arrange a payment plan with the CRA," says Bob Elliott, a CPA and former senior manager with accounting firm Grant Thornton.
 "A lot of clients say 'I don't have the money to pay.'
 It's not illegal to owe the CRA money, but there are penalties for not filing on time.
 It's better to file and have a balance owing."